dwalraven21/creative-logic/README.md

 As a developer, I really enjoy building web pages based on pre-existing mockups, but I wish I had more mockups available to me.
 I am sure many designers are in the same boat.
 They have a great website design to include in a portfolio, but wouldn't it be great if future clients could see what the live version might look like?

-## Usage
+## Usage/User Story

 When a user first navigates to CreativeLogic they will be redirected to the login/sign-up page.
 Upon registration they can select if they are a designer, developer or both (or neither).
 They will then be taken to a view of all the available mockups.
 Here the experience will be slightly different for designers vs. developers.

+### Designers

 Designers will be able to add new mockups, view all the mockups they have submitted on a separate page, and edit or delete their own mockups.
 (Designers can ONLY edit or delete their own projects.)

+### Developers

 Developers will be able to see which mockups are available for use and which have already been selected by another developer.
-They can click "Select" on available mockups to view more information and "Request Source Files" to email the designer directly.
-I would like to eventually move the messaging feature to be hosted within the app, instead of over email.
+They can click "Select" on available mockups to view more information and "Request Source Files" to message the designer through the app.
+They can also view projects on which they are already the developer on a separate page.

+### Build Requests

+When the designer receives a developer's request, they can reject it or accept it (sending a message and link to source files to the developer).
+By clicking "accept", the status of the mockup will automatically be updated to "Selected".
+Other developers will now see that the mockup is no longer available to them.
+The developer who made the request will also now be given limited permission to edit the mockup.
+They can't edit the title, description or image as the designer can, but once they have finished with the build, they can edit the status to "built" and provide a live URL.

+Once this happens, the designer should receive a notification that the site is live!
+The live URL is also available to view by other members of the CreativeLogic community.

 ## Just For Fun